AXION-MONEY/liquidity-amo/README.md

 	usdAmountOut: The USD amount that received from the swap Logic and economic security: the function reverts if Boost is not sold above par, so this function can never induce a loss for the protocol.

-### 5. addLiquidity (solidly v3) and addLiquidityAndDeposit (solidly v2)
+### 5. addLiquidity ( v3AMO.sol ) and addLiquidityAndDeposit  v2AMO.sol )

-**Purpose (brief):** These addLiquidity functions add protocol-owned liquidity to the BOOST-USD pool, with minor implementation changes between the Solidly v3 (which “mints” positions) and Solidly v2 (which adds liquidity and stakes it).
+**Purpose (brief):** These addLiquidity functions add protocol-owned liquidity to the BOOST-USD pool, with minor implementation changes between the v3AMO (which “mints” positions) and v2AMO (which adds liquidity and stakes it).
 It involves free-minting BOOST tokens, pairing it with USDC backing, and after approving both BOOST and USD tokens for transfer to the pool, ading them as liquidity.

 **Purpose (detailed)**: